justusip/termimon/README.md

 ## Game rules

+### Background information
-- The player will play as Britney to explore the Endless Void.
+- The player will play as Britney to explore the Void.
-- Inside the void, players will be able to interact with different characters.
+- Players will be able to interact with different characters inside the Void map.
-- Players can choose to kill , escape from the pokemons throughout the game.
+- Players can choose to kill or escape from the pokemons throughout the game.
-- Players will be able to upgrade their Pokemons through fighting other Pokemons'
+- Players will be able to upgrade their own Pokemons through fighting other Pokemons.
-- Players can navigate within the map using arroww keys.
+- Players can save their current game progress in the checkpoint of each level.
 - Players have to explore all 3 levels of the void.
-- Players can save their current game progress in the checkpoint of each level.
-- As players go deeper into the void, it will become more difficult and infested with dangerous monsters.
-- At the end of Boss Map, players will have to fight the final boss to complete the game and acquire the ending.
+As players go deepe, it will become more difficult and infested with dangerous monsters.
+Players will have to fight the final boss to complete the game and acquire the ending.

+### Basic Controls
+- Navigating within the map using W,A,S,D keys.
+- Choosing different dialogues or attacks using arrow keys.
+- Interacting with different game events (e.g. game characters and checkpoint) using "Space" bar.
+- Confirming your choices using "Enter" key.